cssence/cssence.com/data/2011/data-uri-images-are-we-there-yet.md

   - url: "http://cssence.wordpress.com/2011/04/26/data-uri-images-are-we-there-yet/"
 ---

-# Data URI images: Are we there yet?
+# Data URI Images: Are We There yet?

 ## What are data URIs anyway?